-I've always liked the Ace Attorney games.
+Ace Attorney games were quite the colorful bunch.
 Fighting against prosecutors in court, pointing out the witnesses'

 really-easy-to-figure-out lies, and crying at Maya's stupidity.

-The prosecutors in particular are a highlight for me, for they each have interesting personalities; you have prosecutors who aren't afraid to forge evidence, coffee-addicts, and even blood-thirsty criminals... and of course, they all have an interesting backstory to go with.
+The prosecutors in particular spell out their quirkiness in caps, for they each have interesting personalities; you have prosecutors who aren't afraid to forge evidence, coffee-addicts, and even blood-thirsty criminals... and of course, they all have an interesting backstory to go with.
 Except maybe Payne, but he does not exist.

 So when I heard there was an Ace Attorney roleplay game on ROBLOX, I was fairly excited...
-I could finally insult people and get away with it!
+I could finally be toxic and get away with it!
 Eventually, the excitement wore off, as I noticed the faults of the game... what they are?
-Why don't you just read!?
+Why don't you just read?

 Just a sidenote: This review assumes you atleast know how the actual Ace Attorney games play.